Updated March 23, 2023

-The first step in dismissing a patient for nonpayment involves a counseling process with the patient.
-"We recommend that the patient be given reasonable opportunity or time to take care of the outstanding balance before the patient is dismissed," says Holeman.
-This discussion with the patient should be documented, but it should not be included in the patient care portion of the medical record.
+The first step in dismissing a patient for nonpayment involves a counseling process.
+Risk managers recommend that the patient be given reasonable opportunity or time to take care of the outstanding balance before the patient is dismissed.
+This discussion should be documented, but it should not be included in the patient care portion of the medical record.
 Maintain this documentation with the billing information.

-If the patient still does not comply after being given a reasonable opportunity to do so and the physician has determined that the continuity of care will not be compromised, send the patient a letter stating that the physician-patient relationship will be terminated if the patient does not respond.
-(Please see sample letters).
+If the patient does not comply after being given a reasonable opportunity to do so and the physician has determined that the continuity of care will not be compromised, send the patient a letter stating that the physician-patient relationship will be terminated if the patient does not respond.
+(See sample letters.)

-If the patient does not contact the office in response to the first letter, send a second letter stating that the physician-patient relationship has been terminated.
-(Please see sample letters).
+If the patient does not contact the office after the first letter, send a second letter stating that the physician-patient relationship has been terminated.
 Both letters should be printed on office letterhead and sent by first-class mail and by certified mail with a return receipt requested.
 Place copies of these letters in the patient's medical records.

 If the patient does contact the office and requests copies of the medical records, be aware that the patient's record cannot be withheld from another physician or from the patient because of an overdue account.